-This half year course will explore investing and savings strategies and methods, and familiarize students with key investment terminology.
-The course will focus on: building wealth and have a solid understanding of calculating ones net worth.
-Students will explore: savings vehicles and understanding the difference between saving and investing, understanding a variety of investment vehicles with particular emphasis on the stock market, mutual funds, investing for retirement (social security, traditional IRAs, pension plans, Roth IRAs, 401K/403B plans, Roth 401K plans).
-The intent of the course is to help students demystify the investing process, understand the basic tools of investing as well as develop an understanding of the powerful nature of compounding interest.
-The course will provide practical experience in establishing and monitoring a portfolio.
-This higher-level course will enable students to prepare investment strategies for their immediate future and their career years, as well as plan for their retirement years.
-Problem solving and decision-making skills will be stressed.
+This half year course will explore investing and saving strategies and methods, and familiarize students with key investment terminology.
+The course will focus on: building wealth and have a solid understanding of calculating (and growing) one's net worth.
+Students will explore savings vehicles and understand the difference between saving and investing, understand a variety of investment vehicles with particular emphasis on the stock market, mutual funds, investing for retirement (social security, traditional IRAs, pension plans, Roth IRAs, and 401K/403B plans).
+The intent of the course is to help students understand the long term value of living a frugal lifestyle (and the potential impact of side-hustles), the powerful nature of compound interest and demystify the investing process.
+The course will provide practical experience in establishing and monitoring their current net worth and create a realistic investment plan.
+This course will enable students to prepare investment strategies for their immediate future and their career years, as well as plan for their retirement years.
+Creative problem solving and decision-making skills will be stressed.

-INDEPENDENT STUDY/BUSINESS
+INDEPENDENT STUDY IN BUSINESS LEADERSHIP